Ricobarba/MaJu-MOHO/README.md

 interractions).
 I wanted to create the game "from scratch".
 So I designed my own character, introduced collider, rigid body, wall and ground detection zones.
 I put some platforms, and learned how to use inputs to make the character move, jump, dash, jump-off.
-All those actions are developped in the "character1Controller" sript.
+All those actions are developped in the "character1Controller" script.

 Then, I added the ball, implemented various functions "aim", and "Smatch" that allow the player floating in the air while charging a shoot.